russellquealy-cloud/dealflow/README.md

-# Deal Flow - Real Estate Investment Platform
+# Off Axis Deals - Real Estate Investment Platform

 A comprehensive platform for real estate investors and wholesalers to discover, analyze, and connect on investment opportunities.